dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

 #### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddAzureBlobClient`:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling <xref:Microsoft.Extensions.Hosting.AspireBlobStorageExtensions.AddAzureBlobClient*>:

 ```csharp
 builder.AddAzureBlobClient("blobs");
 ```

-And then the connection string will be retrieved from the `ConnectionStrings` configuration section.
-Two connection formats are supported:
+Then the connection string is retrieved from the `ConnectionStrings` configuration section, and two connection formats are supported:

 ##### Service URI